 Roof leaks can require some of the most expensive repairs that a homeowner ever undertakes.
 Water damage is a serious issue under any circumstances, but a roof leak can be particularly harmful to different areas of the home.
 Roof leaks can compromise the home’s structural integrity, produce mold, saturate insulation, short out electrical wiring, and even seep down into the foundation if left unchecked.

 Homeowners looking for ways to protect themselves from these types of issues may wonder, “Do home warranties cover roof leaks?”
 Although home warranties don’t cover water damage in many situations, roof leaks can be an exception, with some companies helping to shoulder the cost of repairs.
-Roof coverage is typically offered as an add-on service, but it may also be available as part of a standard home warranty, depending on the provider.
+Home warranty roof coverage is typically offered as an add-on service, but it may also be available as part of a standard home warranty, depending on the provider.
 In either case, a home warranty with roof coverage may allow homeowners to save money on their out-of-pocket expenses for certain roof repairs.

 Home warranties with roof coverage can also help homeowners quickly schedule a technician to inspect any damage and start work on repairs.
 When it comes to roof leaks, time is of the essence, and homeowners don’t want to wait too long before addressing any problems with their roof.
-The availability and extent of roof coverage can vary from company to company, so it may be a good idea to review different options to find the best home warranties for roof coverage.
+The availability and extent of roof coverage can vary from company to company, so it may be a good idea for a homeowner to review different options to find the best home warranties for roof coverage.